eric-d-culver/Steganography/README.md

 Python script defining the Node class to make tree creation and manipulation easier in huffman.py

 **bitFile.py**
 Python script defining the bitRead class to allow files to be easily read one bit at a time.
-Used in mimicNgram.py.
+Used in mimicNgram.py and demimicNgram.py.

+**huffFileRead.py**
+Python script defining function for reading Huffman files into memory.
+Used in mimicNgram.py and demimicNgram.py.

 **makefile**
 - make all